ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/database/kinetics.rst

 * :math:`n`:	the temperature exponent

-* :math:`E_a`:	the activation energy
+* :math:`E_0`:	the activation energy for a thermoneutral reaction (a barrier height intrinsic to the kinetics family)

-* :math:`\alpha`:	the Evans-Polanyi coefficient
+* :math:`\alpha`:	the Evans-Polanyi coefficient (characterizes the position of the transition state along the reaction coordinate, :math:`0 \le \alpha \le 1`)

 * :math:`\Delta H_{rxn}`: the enthalpy of reaction

 When Evans-Polanyi corrections are used, :math:`\Delta H_{rxn}` is calculated using RMG's thermo database, instead of being specified in the kinetic database.
+When Evans-Polanyi corrections are not used, :math:`\Delta H_{rxn}` and :math:`\alpha` are set to zero, and :math:`E_0` is the activation energy of the reaction.

 Libraries
 =========